paulcap510/hotel-booking-fastapi/README.md

 One pre-existing data integrity issue surfaced during migration: a handful of `rooms` rows referenced a `hotel_id` that no longer existed in `hotels` (orphaned from earlier local testing).
 SQLite hadn't enforced this relationship at insert time; Postgres correctly rejected it.
 Resolved by deleting the orphaned rows before completing the migration.

+### Deployment: Render + Neon
+The app is deployed with the backend (FastAPI) on Render and the database on Neon, rather than using Render's own managed Postgres.
+Render's free Postgres tier is deleted after 30 days unless upgraded to a paid plan — not a viable option for a portfolio project meant to stay live indefinitely.
+Neon's free tier has no such expiration; the tradeoff is a cold-start delay (a few seconds) after periods of inactivity, which is a reasonable one for a demo project with intermittent traffic.

+Deploying surfaced the SQLite-origin baseline migration issue described above, since it was the first time the full migration history was replayed against a genuinely fresh database outside of local development.
+This was resolved by squashing the migration history into a single, verified-correct baseline generated from the current models, rather than patching the broken migration in place — removing the underlying issue for any future environment, not just this one.

+Environment-specific configuration (database URL, secret key) is set directly in Render's environment variable settings, not via a committed file — the app's `.env` file (local-only, gitignored) and Render's dashboard-configured variables are entirely separate; deploying does not require editing or committing any local environment file.

 ### Configuration
 Database connection details are stored in a `.env` file (not committed to version control) and loaded via `pydantic-settings`.
 See `.env.example` for the required variables.